 The experienced lawyers at Shebell & Shebell help victims of domestic violence take all appropriate measures to protect their families.
 Often, that process begins with a restraining order.
-Restraining orders, also called orders of protection, are used by the courts to protect victims of domestic violence from continued abuse.
+Restraining orders, also called Orders of Protection, are used by the courts to protect victims of domestic violence from continued abuse.
 Victims of stalking, harassment, domestic violence and sexual assault should all apply for a restraining order against alleged abusers.
-In divorce cases, a party may obtain a restraining order to protect not only themselves, but also their children, home and their personal property.
+In divorce cases, a party may obtain a restraining order to protect not only themselves but also their children, home, and personal property.

 When the court grants a restraining order, local police are placed on notice.
-Any future harassment, threats or contact can result in arrest of the alleged assailant.
+Any future harassment, threats, or contact can result in the arrest of the alleged assailant.
 Courts tend to grant restraining orders quickly when an attorney can demonstrate its necessity.

 In addition to helping our clients obtain restraining orders, the lawyers at Shebell & Shebell assist our clients with:

 - Obtaining separate maintenance to help victims exit abusive situations

 - Obtaining money damages for assault and battery torts